Define Your Software Product (or Project)

 a.
 Compatible testing environment for your project/product

-As an outsourcing client, your consideration of a right testing environment should come right at the beginning of a project/product because testing is part of making sure your software is of high quality and bringing real value to your business and your users.
+As an outsourcing client, your consideration of the right testing environment should come right at the beginning of a project/product because testing is part of making sure your software is of high quality and bringing real value to your business and your users.
 This reflects even more precisely for mobile application development.
 It is because the increasingly-complex and fast-growing mobile apps demand many more testing rounds than other apps before “getting onto the shelves”.